Living on the edge: Phase transitions in convex programs with random data: The statistical dimension of a descent cone

-Aside from the first inequality in~\eqref{eq:l1-sdim}, the calculations and the resulting formulae in Proposition~\ref{prop:l1-sdim} are not substantially novel.
+\begin{remark}[Prior work] Except for the first inequality in~\eqref{eq:l1-sdim}, the calculations and the resulting formulas in Proposition~\ref{prop:l1-sdim} are not substantially novel.
 Most of the existing analysis concerns the phase transition in compressed sensing, i.e., the $\ell_1$ minimization problem~\eqref{eq:l1-min-v2} with Gaussian measurements.
 In this setting, Donoho~\cite{dono:06b} and Donoho \& Tanner~\cite{dota:09a} obtained an asymptotic upper bound, equivalent to the upper bound in~\eqref{eq:l1-sdim}, from polytope angle calculations.
-Stojnic~\cite{stojnic10} established the same asymptotic upper bound using a precursor of Recipe~\ref{fig:desc-recipe}; see also Chandrasekaran et al.~\cite[App.~C]{CRPW:12}.
+Stojnic~\cite{stojnic10} established the same asymptotic upper bound using a precursor of Recipe~\ref{fig:desc-recipe}; see also~\cite[App.~C]{CRPW:12}.
 In addition, there are some heuristic arguments, based on ideas from statistical physics, that lead to the same result, cf.~\cite{DonMalMon:09} and~\cite[Sec.~17]{DMM:09-supp}.
-Very recently, Bayati et al.~\cite{BayLelMon:12} have shown that, in the asymptotic setting, the compressed sensing problem undergoes a phase transition at the location predicted by~\eqref{eq:l1-sdim}.
+Very recently, Bayati et al.~\cite{BayLelMon:12} have shown that, in the asymptotic setting, the compressed sensing problem undergoes a phase transition at the location predicted by~\eqref{eq:l1-sdim}. \end{remark}